 The following stages of your child’s life will focus on his/her vision and learning progress.

 Eye Exams in Infants: Birth – 24 Months

 A baby’s visual system develops gradually over the first few months of life.
 They have to learn to focus and move their eyes, and use them together as a team.
 The brain also needs to learn how to process the visual information from the eyes to understand and interact with the world.
 With the development of eyesight, comes also the foundation for motor development such as crawling, walking and hand-eye coordination.

 You can ensure that your baby is reaching milestones by keeping an eye on what is happening with your infant’s development and by ensuring that you schedule a comprehensive infant eye exam at 6 months.
+The American Optometric Association recommends scheduling a baby’s first eye exam at 6 months.
+InfantSEE offers no-cost eye vision exams between 6 -12 months.
+Advanced Family Eye Care is proud to be part of the InfantSEE program.
 At this exam, the eye doctor will check that the child is seeing properly and developing on track and look for conditions that could impair eye health or vision (such as strabismus (misalignment or crossing of the eyes), farsightedness, nearsightedness, or astigmatism).
 Since there is a higher risk of eye and vision problems if your infant was born premature or is showing signs of developmental delay, your eye doctor may require more frequent visits to keep watch on his or her progress.
 Also, conditions, such as frequent ear infections that can interfere with the development of the visual system, can be identified and monitored with this exam.

 Eye Exams in Preschool Children: 2-5